-Parallel Parents employs two Education Coordinators, who provide:
+Parallel Parents has an Education Coordinator, who provides:

-- Support in gaining and maintaining school placements. - Advice and support to Supervising Social Workers and carers about education issues. - Support with arranging individual tuition or further support. - Guidance on how to access a range of courses and alternative education provisions.
+- Support in gaining and maintaining school placements. - Advice and support to Supervising Social Workers and carers about education issues - Support with arranging individual tuition or further support. - Guidance on how to access a range of courses and alternative education provisions.